bigbenaugust/change_wallpaper.sh/README.md

 # change_wallpaper.sh
-Script to change wallpaper via cron in DEs that can't do it themselves (Cinnamon and MATE come to mind).
+Script to change wallpaper randomly via cron in DEs that can't do it themselves (Cinnamon and MATE come to mind).
+Could be easily changed to use feh or similar for window managers that don't manage wallpapers.